pauloreis-ds/olist/sales_prediction/README.md

 **Motivation!
 What's the context?**
 - In 2017 Olist started to forecast its monthly sales based on the average revenue from 3 months before.
-But now the company wants to be able to predict future sales more accurately.
+But now the company wants to be able to predict future sales more accurately with a wider time range (3 months).

 **Why?**
 - To efficiently allocate resources for future projects, growth and manage its cash flow.